esteil/atvfiles/README.txt

 * alan_quatermain (#awkwardtv) for his magic code to bypass the plugin whitelist.
 * BigBaconAndEggs (#awkwardtv) for the new icon.
-* jsh and Macro Schreijen for translations.
+* jsh, Macro Schreijen and tomoto for translations.